andrewhao/andrewhao.github.io/source/_posts/2016-04-18-the-joy-of-naming-with-the-powers-of-domain-driven-design.markdown

 ### And there is much more!

 In an upcoming post, we'll investigate how the **Ubiquitous Language** applies to a core concept of Domain-Driven Design: the **Bounded Context**.
 Why is that important?
 Because Bounded Contexts give us tools to organize our code - and to do further advanced things like [break up monoliths into services](https://speakerdeck.com/andrewhao/ddd-rail-your-monorail).

-More on that to come!
+<script async class="speakerdeck-embed" data-id="1e6dd8983891467381036a321cd274a9" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>